coobas/yoyo-migrations/README.rst

 -----------------

-You normally specify your database username and password as part of the database connection string on the command line.
-On a multi-user machine, other users could view your database password in the process list.
+You normally specify your database username and password as part of the database connection string on the command line, exposing your database password in the process list.

 The ``-p`` or ``--prompt-password`` flag causes yoyo to prompt for a password, ignoring any password specified in the connection string.
 This